opsec-ee/rtka-u/docs/papers/literary_review.md

 decisions.
 Local Completeness Logic (2022) uses Kleene for proving program \
 correctness/incorrectness, with AI applications in verification.

-#### Gaps and RTKA-U's Contribution
+#### Gaps and RTKA's Contribution

 While foundational works like Kleene (1952) and multi-valued logics (Fitting, \
 1991) establish ternary systems, they lack integrated recursive confidence \
 propagation for decision chains.
 Recent AI applications (e.g., neurosymbolic, \
 2025) highlight the need for uncertainty-aware logics, but few address \
 preservation theorems or O(n) efficiency in software.
-RTKA-U fills this gap \
+RTKA fills this gap \
 with recursive ternary operations, confidence decay (e.g., AND product), and \
 UNKNOWN preservation, validated empirically (e.g., (2/3)^{n-1} probability).

-This review identifies opportunities for RTKA-U in AI, where uncertainty \
+This review identifies opportunities for RTKA in AI, where uncertainty \
 propagation remains underexplored.

 ### References and Citations